MrSkinny/ttt-app-state/README.md

 #### setMove

 The main action is the user clicks on a cell and the correct symbol is placed.
 So we want a function that will place a symbol into the appropriate index in our `board` array.
-Our function needs to know what cell to affect, and then based on state properties, decide whether to place an `'X'`, `'O'` or make no change.
-And finally, it needs to indicate the symbol changes on next click.
+Our function needs to first know what cell to affect.
+Then based on various state properties, decide whether to place an `'X'`, `'O'` or make no change (usually we do "validation checks" first and if they pass, we finish the action).
+And finally, it needs to toggle the symbol in anticipation of next click.

 ```javascript
 function setMove(state, cellNo) {